The following answers some of the questions inmates and their families and friends may have regarding the Department’s procedures:

 Staff monitors program participants 24 hours per day, including monitoring of all incoming calls, adjusting schedules for approved absences from the home and violations.
 Employment, medical and dental treatments, counseling, etc., are all verified and documented.

 Staff conducts weekly telephone calls to the employer as well as random home and work visits to monitor compliance with program rules.
-Participants are also required to report to the Home Detention Office on a weekly basis to pay fees, report job-related changes, and provide verification of any court-ordered treatment program and any changes in their living situation.
+Participants are also required to report to the Home Detention Office on a weekly basis to report job-related changes, and provide verification of any court-ordered treatment program and any changes in their living situation.

 - Urinalysis and Breath Testing